 The Castle houses the administrative headquarters of the Smithsonian Institution, a collection of 19 museums, 21 libraries, 9 research centers, and a zoo.
 Altogether, the Smithsonian holds a total of 154 million items!

-In order to maintain its operations and welcome 30 million yearly visitors free of charge, the Smithsonian has a budget of about $1.2 billion USD!
+To maintain its operations and welcome 30 million yearly visitors free of charge, the Smithsonian has a budget of about USD 1.2 billion!

 It’s fair to conclude that the Smithsonian is a massive operation for the benefit of human beings, and the Smithsonian Castle is the building that connects all the dots.